chikashimiyama/Udacity_VR_High_Immersion_Puzzler/README.md

 create an immersive VR experience.
 However, There are still rooms for improvement.
-For example, the light from the torch is too static; a torch in a real world emits more unstable light and some additional particle effects may provide us with more convincing realism.
+For example, the light from the torch is too static; a torch in a real world emits more unstable light and some additional particle effects may provide us with a more convincing realism.